saleknia/Projects/README.md

-THese are basic codes that I employ to implement my projects.
+These are basic codes that I employ to implement my projects.